-The MD-PhD Program summer course, Molecular Biology of Human Disease, directed by Dr.
+The MD-PhD Program summer course, Investigations of Human Disease, directed by Dr.

-Mel Feany, is required of all entering MD-PhD students.
-It is taken concurrently with the first laboratory
+Cammie Lesser, is required of all entering MD-PhD students.
+It is a critical reading course taken concurrently with the first

 research rotation preceding the first year of the program.
-The course is organized around four blocks, each of which is focused on a particular area of biomedical research.
+The course is focused on a particular area of research.
 The areas are chosen to represent a cross-section of science at Harvard and to reflect the expertise of a select group of HMS faculty chosen for their teaching excellence.
 Many of the faculty members hold M.D. and Ph.D. degrees, making them excellent role models for the entering students.
 In addition, the course content is carefully integrated with the subject areas of the major graduate programs represented among the current MD-PhD student body, including the four DMS graduate programs, Harvard Biophysics and MIT Biology.

 gives students a chance to prepare for the discussions and to integrate

 their coursework with their laboratory rotation.
 The first hour and a

 half of each class consists of a discussion of one to two papers, assigned

 for critical reading, that are relevant to the previous course day’s